Structural Reductions and Stutter Sensitive Properties: Application to Verification

 \subsection{Petri net agglomeration rules}

-This section presents agglomeration rules for Petri net, and shows that this transformation of the structure of the net leads to a reduction of the associated language in the sense of definition~\ref{def:reduction}.
+This section presents agglomeration rules for Petri nets, and shows that this transformation of the structure of a net leads to a reduction of the associated language in the sense of Definition~\ref{def:reduction}.
 All of this section is new content with respect to~\cite{forte22}.

-\begin{defi} Structure.
-A Petri net $N=\tuple{\Places,\Trans,\Pre,\Post, m_0}$ is a tuple where \Places{} is the finite set of places, \Trans{} is the finite set of transitions, $\Pre: \Places \times \Trans \mapsto \nat$ and $\Post: \Places \times \Trans \mapsto \nat$ represent the pre and post incidence matrices, and $m_0: \Places \mapsto \nat$ is the initial marking. \end{defi}
+\begin{defi} [Structure] A Petri net $N=\tuple{\Places,\Trans,\Pre,\Post, m_0}$ is a tuple where \Places{} is the finite set of places, \Trans{} is the finite set of transitions, $\Pre: \Places \times \Trans \rightarrow \nat$ and $\Post: \Places \times \Trans \rightarrow \nat$ represent the pre and post incidence matrices, and $m_0: \Places \rightarrow \nat$ is the initial marking. \end{defi}